Alanah Pearce

-Alanah Pearce (born 24 August 1993) is an Australian video game writer and former journalist.
-Since 2020, Pearce has worked for American game developer Santa Monica Studio.
+Alanah Pearce (born 24 August 1993) is an Australian video game writer, content creator, actor and former journalist.
+From 2020 to 2024, Pearce worked as a writer for American game developer Santa Monica Studio.

 Pearce has reported on video games for various news outlets including entertainment news website IGN.
-She worked at production company Rooster Teeth from 2018 to 2020, during which she hosted the Inside Gaming news program and was involved with its Funhaus division, which produces videos focused on video games.
+She worked at production company Rooster Teeth from 2018 to 2020, during which she hosted the Inside Gaming news program and was involved with its Funhaus division, which produced videos focused on video games.

 Early life and education

 Alanah Pearce was born in Cairns, Queensland, Australia, on 24 August 1993.
 Pearce was raised in Cairns, and later spent nine years in Brisbane.
 From a young age, she was interested in writing and video games, doing reviews of video games in her diaries.
 While working at a call center, she found a job listing for a volunteer games journalist position that inspired a career in journalism.
 She earned a bachelor's degree studying mass communication at the Queensland University of Technology in Brisbane.